skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 Columbus :cite:`Lischka2011` is one of open-source softwares for high-level ab initio quantum calculation.
 It is designed primarily for extended multi-reference (MR) calculations on electronic ground and excited states of atoms and molecules.
-In the current version of PyUNIxMD, state-averaged complete active space self-consistent field ((SA-)CASSCF) and multireference configuration interaction (MRCI) methods are available.
+In the current version of PyUNIxMD, (SA-)CASSCF and (MRCI) methods are available.

-These methods provide analytical gradients as well as nonadiabatic couplings, thus it can be used for nonadiabatic molecular dynamics.
+- (SA-)CASSCF is the state-averaged complete active space self-consistent field method.
+It provides analytical gradients as well as nonadiabatic couplings, thus it can be used for nonadiabatic molecular dynamics.

+- MRCI is the multireference configuration interaction field method.
+Simillar with (SA-)CASSCF, it supports analytical gradient and nonadiabatic couplings calculation, thus excited states dynamics simulations are possible.

 +-------------+------+--------+----+-----+
 |             | BOMD | SH(XF) | Eh | nac |